ekatef/documentation/README.md

 - Taco Niet from Canada
 - Pierre McWhannel from Canada
 - Mariana Rodríguez-Arce from Costa Rica
-- Hana Elattar from Egypt---
+- Hana Elattar from Egypt

 ## 2. Usage examples